arangoml/recommendation-ui/README.md

-# watchacados
+# ArangoFlix

+Please see: [https://github.com/arangoml/recommendation-demo](https://github.com/arangoml/recommendation-demo) for full setup instructions

 ### Docker
-Now dockerized: `docker run -it -p 80:80 --name ArangoFlix cw00dw0rd/arangoml-demo-ui:latest`
+Now dockerized: `docker run -it -p 80:80 --name ArangoFlix arangoml/arangoflix:1.0`

 ### Foxx endpoint is required
 This endpoint will be automatically supplied by Oasis and is using the movie dataset and the [recommendation-demo](https://github.com/arangoml/recommendation-demo) repo for the GraphQL Foxx service.